dharmab/8492sqdn.net/content/guides/hotas/index.md

 by customs authorities on packages.

-You should expect significantly increased prices on most HOTAS equipment, since all HOTAS equipment is manufacturerd outside of the United States.
+You should expect significantly increased prices on most HOTAS equipment, since all consumer HOTAS devices are manufacturerd outside of the United States.

 # Sticks & Gamepads